 Information below is for the Retroid Pocket 2 (not the +)

-The Retroid Pocket 2 is a dual-boot Android 6.0 (at present) handheld Retro Gaming device.
-It has been stated that sometime in Oct.
-2020 the OS will be upgradable to Android 8.1.
+The Retroid Pocket 2 is a dual-boot Android 6.0/8.1 handheld Retro Gaming device.
 The unit has Wi-Fi b/g/n and Bluetooth 4.0 built-in, so there is no need to purchase an additional Wi-Fi dongle for this unit.

 In terms of emulation, it can emulate a number of systems, most notably: Dreamcast, N64, PSP and Playstation 1.
-Some games may not play too fluidly on PSP and Dreamcast, may require frame-skip to be even partially playable and there may be minor audio issues.
+Some games may not play too fluidly on some of the higher-end consoles and may require frame-skip to be even partially playable.
+There may be minor audio issues.
 In fact, even Atari 2600 running the Stella core is hit-or-miss within RetroArch so some tuning is definitely in order.

 The build quality on this device is quite nice, it doesn’t feel cheap.
 There are a number of colors and styles to choose from.
 Internally, they are all identical but choosing the color scheme you prefer may be the most difficult decision.
 For me it was easy, I went with Wagner’s TechTalk purple.